-uf.emoh\$ Command line -emoh value. uf.empswd\$ Command line -empswd value. uf.emsubject\$ Command line -emsubject value. uf.emto\$ Command line -emto value. uf.errfile\$ Command line -e file value (dynamically determined by the server). uf.home\$ Home directory of the UnForm server. uf.inputfile\$ Command line -i file value (dynamically determined by the server). uf.job Current job number. uf.maxdatacols Maximum column in the current page. uf.maxdatarows Maximum row in the current page. uf.maxpage The maximum page number for the job.
-This value is calculate at the start of the job, and may be adjusted if pages are inserted or removed. uf.outputfile\$ Command line -o file value.
-For server-based output, this is th -o option sent by the client.
+uf.inputfile\$ Command line -i file value (dynamically determined by the server). uf.job Current job number. uf.jobexecerr\$ If an error occurs while running a subjob with the jobexec() command, the error message will be in this variable. uf.maxdatacols Maximum column with data on any page in the job. uf.maxdatarows Maximum row with data on any page in the job. uf.maxpagecols Maximum column with data in the current page. uf.maxpagerows Maximum row with data in the current page. uf.maxpage The maximum page number for the job.
+This value is calculated at the start of the job, and may be adjusted if pages are inserted or removed. uf.model\$ Command line -m model value. uf.outputfile\$ Command line -o file value.
+For server-based output, this is the -o option sent by the client.
 For client-based output, this is dynamically determined by the server. uf.page Number of input lines per page.
-Do not confuse this with the pagenum variable, which holds the current page number. uf.paper\$ Paper size name. uf.pcopies Peopies defined for the job. uf.pdfauthor\$ Command line -pdfauthor value. uf.pdfkeywords\$ Command line -pdfkeywords value. uf.pdfprotect\$ Command line -pdfprotect value. uf.pdfsubject\$ Command line -pdfsubject value. uf.pdftitle\$ Command line -pdftitle value. uf.prm\$ Command line -prm value. uf.rows Rows for the current page. uf.rulefile\$ Command line -f rule file value. uf.ruleset\$ Selected rule set for the current job. uf.shift Horizontal shift value. uf.subjob Set to 1 (can be treated as a boolean) if this is a sub-job execute by the jobexec() function.

-uf.subst_file\$ Command line -s file value.
+Do not confuse this with the pagenum variable, which holds the current page number. uf.paper\$ Paper size name. uf.pcopies Pcopies defined for the job. uf.pdfauthor\$ Command line -pdfauthor value. uf.pdfkeywords\$ Command line -pdfkeywords value. uf.pdfprotect\$ Command line -pdfprotect value. uf.pdfsubject\$ Command line -pdfsubject value. uf.pdftitle\$ Command line -pdftitle value. uf.prm\$ Command line -prm value. uf.rows Rows for the current page. uf.rulefile\$ Command line -f rule file value. uf.ruleset\$ Selected rule set for the current job. uf.shift Horizontal shift value. uf.subjob Set to 1 (can be treated as a boolean) if this is a sub-job executed by the jobexec() function. uf.subst_file\$ Command line -s file value. uf.version\$ The version of the UnForm server.

-uf.vshift Vertical shift value.

-uf.warn\$ Job warning messages, delimited by line-feeds.
-For example, to add your own message: uf.warn\$=uf.warn\$+"My message"+chr(10).
+uf.vshift Vertical shift value. uf.warn\$ Job warning messages, delimited by line-feeds.
+For example, to add your own message: uf.warn\$=uf.warn\$+"My message"+chr(10). zcopies\$, zdarkness\$, zspeed\$ Set any of these values in a prepage code block to mimic the zcopies, zdarkness, or zspeed commands that can be used to control specific aspects of ZPL printing.